goodloop/autoware_auto_mirror/docs/howto/ros1_bridge.md

 ## 3. Run Autoware.Auto and Autoware.AI applications {#autoware-auto-autoware-ai}

-For this section, we will follow the instructions in [3D Perception stack](@ref perception-stack), but we will run `rviz` instead of `rviz2` to demonstrate that ROS 1 applications, such as `rviz` can be used to interact with Autoware.Auto.
+For this section, we will follow the instructions in the [3D Perception stack](@ref perception-stack) howto, but we will run `rviz` instead of `rviz2` to demonstrate that ROS 1 applications, such as `rviz`, can interact with Autoware.Auto.

 We will need a new terminal, where we will start `roscore` and `ros1_bridge`: